What makes Buntingsdale a great place to learn in?

 “I am getting better at maths.
 I like learning”.

 In September 2012 Buntingsdale changed from an Infant and Nursery school to a Primary and Nursery school.
 The school now has pupils in all year groups.
 Our admission number for each year group is 15 pupils and we usually have four classes each with two year groups in them , so a maximum of 30 per class.
 Nursery children, (who have 15 hours of free sessions per week from the term after their third birthday), attend part time.
-These sessions run all day Monday and Tuesday and Wednesday morning.
+These sessions run all day Monday to Friday from 9:10 until 12:10.
 Parents/carers are able to purchase additional sessions when the school has the capacity for this.

 A representative group of pupils, staff, parents and governors worked together to design our new primary school logo which represents the diversity of our school community and our acknowledgement of our role as citizens within national and global communities.